dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 ## Next Step

-**DDS** is a fully functional, ready-to-use document scanning SDK with built-in UI layouts.
+**MDS** is a fully functional, ready-to-use document scanning SDK with built-in UI layouts.
 However, to extend its capabilities for multi-page and multi-document processing, as well as advanced editing features, we developed **Mobile Web Capture (MWC)**.

-Read on to learn how to use this web-based wrapper SDK in the [MWC Getting Started Guide]({{ site.guides }}mobile-web-capture.html).
+Read on to learn how to use this web-based wrapper SDK in the [**Mobile Web Capture User Guide**]({{ site.code-gallery }}mobile-web-capture/index.html).